Best Orthotics for Kids with Moderate or Strong Pronation – Let’s Treat Your Child’s Foot Condition!

 Is it Normal for Children to Have Flat Feet?

-Children under the age of 5 don’t have pain, they don’t complain, but they have a treatable condition.
-At age of 6, children are not supposed to have flat feet.
+Children under the age of five don’t have pain, they don’t complain, but they have a treatable condition.
+At the age of six, children are not supposed to have flat feet.

 Can Orthotics Help Children with Flat Feet?